amattu2/blink-liveview-middleware/README.md

 // Handle incoming messages from the server ws.onmessage = (evt) => {
     if (evt.data instanceof ArrayBuffer) {
-        // Handle incoming livestream packets
+        // Handle incoming video packets
         return;
     }

     const data = JSON.parse(evt.data);
     if (data?.command === "liveview:stop") {
-        // Handle receipt of the stop command
-        // The server stopped the livestream
+        // The server stopped the liveview
-    } else if (data?.command === "liveview:start") {
+        // Handle receipt of the stop command (e.g. stop the video player) } else if (data?.command === "liveview:start") {
-        // The server opened the livestream
+        // The server opened the liveview
-        // binary data will begin shortly
+        // binary data will begin shortly (delay of about 5 seconds) }
-    }
 };
 ```

+Refer to the demo UI [source code](static/index.html) for a more detailed example
+of how to connect and integrate the liveview stream into your web application.

 ## Building From Source